 Safety and health

-The nature of the Group's operations is such that employees are regularly exposed to hazards in the workplace.
-Bodycote aims to manage these hazards and thereby minimise risks to employees through the deployment of a robust safety management system which includes appropriate policies and procedures.
+The nature of the Group's operations is such that employees are inevitably exposed to hazards in the workplace.
+Bodycote aims to manage these hazards and thereby minimise risks to employees through the deployment of robust safety control systems and procedures, and seeks to establish these at all sites.

-A proactive approach to improving energy efficiency means that Bodycote has implemented a variety of systems to reduce water and gas consumption and re-use energy.
-The continuing focus on lessening its impact on the environment has resulted in Bodycote seeking accreditation to ISO 14001 at all of its facilities.
+A proactive approach to improving energy efficiency means that Bodycote has implemented a variety of systems to reduce water and gas consumption, and to re-use heat energy.
+The ongoing effort to lessen the impact on the environment has resulted in Bodycote seeking ISO 14001 accreditation at all of its facilities.
 In addition, many of our sites are in the process of obtaining ISO 50001 Energy Management Systems Standard.

 Greenhouse gas emissions

 All entities and facilities under financial control are included within the disclosure.
-Emissions <1% of the Group's total CO2e relating to fugitive emissions and owned vehicles are not material and are excluded.
-As such there are no material omissions from this disclosure.
+Emissions less than 1% of the Group's total CO2e relating to fugitive emissions and owned vehicles are not significant and are excluded.
+As such there are no significant omissions from this disclosure.

 Carbon footprint and water consumption